Home buyers will find the VA Home Loan FAQs below helpful. Please contact us below if you have a question we can help with.

 What does it mean when a VA Loan is “guaranteed”?
 J. Howard – Jacksonville, FL

-How long does is take to get pre-approved for a VA loan?
-P. Leary – Memphis, TN
+How long does it take to get pre-approved for a VA loan?
+P. Leary – Boston, Mass

 The VA loan application and pre-approval process can be completed in 30 minutes.
 Just submit the Info Request form on this page to get started now.
 Your VA loan specialist will contact you to get started.